hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 6. Select **Athena** as the Data Source
 ![Images/cidazure-setup-dashboard-qsselectathena](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-qsselectathena.png?width=1000px)

-7. Give the Data source a name, select the Athena workgroup created by your deployment and click **Create data source**.
+7. Give the Data source a name, select the Athena workgroup created by the deployment and click **Create data source**.
 ![Images/cidazure-setup-dashboard-qscreatedata](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-qscreatedata.png?width=500px)

-8. Select the Glue database created by your deployment and relevant table which will end in *athena_view*.
+8. Select the Glue database created by the deployment and relevant table which will end in *athena_view*.
 Then click **Edit/Preview data**
 ![Images/cidazure-setup-dashboard-qschoosetable](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-qschoosetable.png?width=500px)

-9. Check your data appears along with any tag columns you specified.
+9. Check data appears along with any tag columns you specified.
 Once done, set the **Query mode to SPICE** and click **save & publish button**.
 We use Spice to minimize the loading times for visuals.

 ![Images/cidazure-setup-dashboard-qssave](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-qssave.png?width=1000px)